Research

 We produce innovative and interdisciplinary research that aims to influence behaviour in the field of architecture for the benefit of future generations.

-Research at the School of Architecture, Design and Planning has grown significantly in scope and reputation since our inception in 2005 and the School is now regarded as one of the strongest schools of architecture in the UK.
+Our research has grown significantly in scope and reputation since our inception in 2005 and we are now regarded as one of the strongest teachers of architecture in the UK.

-Following the most recent Research Excellence Framework, in which 88% of our research and 100% of our research environment was judged to be world-leading or internationally-excellent, the School of Architecture, Design and Planning was ranked 6th for research quality by Times Higher Education.
+Following the most recent Research Excellence Framework, in which 88% of our research and 100% of our research environment was judged to be world-leading or internationally-excellent, Architecture and Design at Kent was ranked 6th for research quality by Times Higher Education.

 We organise high-profile, international conferences and workshops and we are active in public policy and development of professional guidelines through our work with amenity societies and voluntary organisations as well professional bodies.